nventive/Chinook.DynamicMvvm/src/DynamicMvvm.Abstractions/ViewModel/IViewModel.md

 }
 ```

-You can change the creation of the `IDynamicCommand` by registering a `IDynamicCommandFactory` in your `IServiceProvider`.
+You can change the creation of `IDynamicCommand`s by registering a `IDynamicCommandFactory` in your `IServiceProvider`.

 ```csharp
 private void ConfigureCommands(IServiceCollection services)